-- 8.11 Railway signal lights are located immediately adjacent to or above a railway line and are used to direct trains on the lines.
+- 8.12 Railway signal lights are located immediately adjacent to or above a railway line and are used to direct trains on the lines.
 In some instances, signals may be difficult to identify and therefore consultation with the railway stakeholder may be beneficial to identify their location and specification.
 An assessment may be required because of the potential for a phantom aspect illusion occurring.
-The definition of phantom aspect is presented below. - 8.12 'Light emitted from a Signal lens assembly that has originated from an external source (usually the Sun) and has been internally reflected within the Signal Head in such a way that the lens assembly gives the appearance of being lit.' - 8.13 A phantom aspect is caused when the incoming light is of an intensity which causes a light signal appear illuminated when it is not switched on.
-This is a particular problem for filament bulbs with a reflective mirror incorporated into the bulb design. - 8.14 No known studies have shown that a phantom aspect illusion is possible due to a solar reflection from a solar panel.
-Furthermore, modern LED signals are recognised to not be susceptible to phantom aspect illusions.
-Many signals also have hoods attached to reduce the risk of phantom aspect illusions occurring.
-If the reflecting solar panels are not in line of sight to the signal lens, then no phantom aspect illusion is possible.
-It is recommended that an assessment of signals lights be undertaken only when the signal utilises incandescent bulb technology and/or the signal does not have a hood attached.
-A railway signal location however should be considered when there may also be solar reflections towards a train driver on the railway line.
+The definition of phantom aspect is presented below. - 8.13 'Light emitted from a Signal lens assembly that has originated from an external source (usually the Sun) and has been internally reflected within the Signal Head in such a way that the lens assembly gives the appearance of being lit37.' - 8.14 A phantom aspect is caused when the incoming light is of an intensity which causes a light signal to appear illuminated when it is not switched on.
+This is a particular problem for filament bulbs with a reflective mirror incorporated into the bulb design. - 8.15 No known studies have shown that a phantom aspect illusion is possible due to a solar reflection from a solar panel or glass.
+Furthermore, modern LED signals are designed to reduce or completely eliminate the likelihood of a phantom aspect illusion occurring and many have hoods attached to reduce the risk of incoming direct light illuminating the signal lens directly.
+Nevertheless, following consultation with railway operators, it is recommended that an assessment of all signal lights be undertaken.
+A railway signal location should also be considered where there may be solar reflections towards a train driver on the railway line where the signal is present.
+This is because a train driver's workload may be higher where signals are present, increasing the potential impact as a result of the solar reflection.
+If the assessed reflectors are not in line of sight to the signal lens, then no phantom aspect illusion is possible.